EEEBalanceBug-Team6/Server/README.md

 - [ ]  Check if the last bullet point about response of update function has been implemented.
 - [ ]  Check that newdata is updated even when you encounter a node that you have been to before.
 - [ ]  Send output of data structure to database.
 - [ ]  Refactor the node, start and update methods with sam's suggestions.
+- [ ]  Change data methods from post to get, add queries in the URL instead of a request json.
 - [ ]  Use the Math triangulation module to check what the location is, 2 or 3 beacons depending on the compass module.

 ## Notes on Tasks